Approximate optimization, sampling and spin-glass droplets discovery with tensor networks: Abstract

 \section{Abstract}

-We devise a deterministic heuristic algorithm to efficiently sample high-quality solutions of certain spin-glass systems that encode hard optimization problems.
-We employ tensor networks to represent Gibbs distribution of all possible configurations.
-Employing approximate tensor-network contractions we are able to efficiently map the low-energy spectrum of some quasi-two-dimensional Hamiltonians.
+We devise a deterministic algorithm to efficiently sample high-quality solutions of certain spin-glass systems that encode hard optimization problems.
+We employ tensor networks to represent the Gibbs distribution of all possible configurations.
+Using approximate tensor-network contractions, we are able to efficiently map the low-energy spectrum of some quasi-two-dimensional Hamiltonians.
 We exploit the local nature of the problems to compute spin-glass droplets geometries, which provides a new form of compression of the low-energy spectrum.
-It naturally encompasses sampling, which otherwise, for exact contraction, is $\#P$ hard in general.
-In particular, for the hardest known problems devised on Chimera graphs known as Deceptive Cluster Loops and for up to $2048$ spins, we find of the order of $10^{10}$ degenerate ground states in a single run of our algorithm, computing better solutions than have been reported on some of the hard instances.
+It naturally extends to sampling, which otherwise, for exact contraction, is $\#$P-complete.
+In particular, for one of the hardest known problem-classes devised on chimera graphs known as deceptive cluster loops and for up to $2048$ spins, we find on the order of $10^{10}$ degenerate ground states in a single run of our algorithm, computing better solutions than have been reported on some hard instances.
 Our gradient-free approach could provide new insight into the structure of disordered spin-glass complexes, with ramifications both for machine learning and noisy intermediate-scale quantum devices.